lucarin91/SR-seminar/slides.md

 - **Increase Network communication** - Independently running components interact with each other over a network.
 Such systems require reliable and fast network connections.

-- **Marshalling and Un marshalling** - When one component needs data from another component, the sender marshals the data in some standard from its internal representation, while the receiver un-marshalls data into its own representation before use.
+- **Marshalling and Un-marshalling** - When one component needs data from another component, the sender marshals the data in some standard from its internal representation, while the receiver un-marshalls data into its own representation before use.
 This definitely requires more processing compared to conventional application architecture.

 - **Network Security** - Inter Service Communication needs to be secured to avoid any inter communication security breach.
 Due to several moving parts, these applications are more prone to security vulnerabilities.